adelevie/iron_response/README.md

 For many use cases, this is fine.
 But what if I want to know the result of `do_something`?
 A simple way to get the result would be for your worker to POST the final result somewhere, then have the client it.
 This gem simply abstracts that process away, allowing the developer to avoid boilerplate and to keep worker code elegant.

+On top of all this, another benefit to using this gem is that it makes it much easier to test workers.

 Under the hood, `iron_response` uses some functional and meta-programming to capture the final expression of a worker file, convert it to JSON, and then POST it to Amazon S3.
 When all the workers in an `IronResponse::Batch` have finished, the gem retrieves the file and converts the JSON string back to Ruby.

 This process means there a few important implications: